abdullateef97/kora_oau_2018/team_info.md

 #### Your Solution

- Kontribute - Using Finttech to make money contribution easy and secure
+ Kontribute - Using Fintech to make money contribution easy and secure